AnserBeg/soft-sme1/DEPLOYMENT_GUIDE.md

-# 🚀 NeuraTask Cloud Deployment Guide
+# 🚀 Aiven Cloud Deployment Guide

-This guide will help you deploy your NeuraTask business management application to the cloud.
+This guide will help you deploy your Aiven business management application to the cloud.

 ## 📋 Prerequisites